-- Three Happy Brewers: although their on-site beer garden closed this summer, this brewery hardly gets a moment of rest, as it’s playing host to several gypsy and contract brewers, such as Anagram, Dead Men Hops and Bere București.
+- Three Happy Brewers: with their own on-site beer garden during summer months, this brewery hardly gets a moment of rest, as it’s also playing host to several gypsy and contract brewers, such as Anagram, Dead Men Hops and Bere București.

 - Oriel Beer: specializing in Belgian style beers, Oriel offer outstanding beers, currently only available by the bottle.
 A visit to their small, but charming brewery can be arranged, and there are plans to install a tasting bar in the near future.